 Later on, a microiontophoretic method was also applied in investigations in the Laboratory.
-Prof. Đorđe Sterio simultaneously examined EEG and single-unit activity during the microiontophoretic application of primary neurotransmitters - acetylcholine and noradrenalin.
-The focus of his doctoral dissertation was the influence of cycloheximide, an inhibitor of protein biosynthesis, for which he discovered it slowed down the process of learning.
+Prof. Dorde Sterio simultaneously examined EEG and single unit activity during microiontophoretic application of primary neurotransmiters - acetylcholine and noradrenalin.
+In the spotlight of his doctoral dissertation was the influence of cycloheximide, an inhibitor of protein biosynthesis, for which he discovered it slowed down the process of learning.
 He also concluded that arousal in motivational hypothalamic structures highly specific for orienting response leads to the synthesis of proteins in sensorimotor cortex [13].
-Electrophysiological and neurochemical mechanisms of learning that were later in the focus of examinations conducted in the Laboratory aimed to unravel the complexity of this mechanism [14, 15].
-It became obvious that not only the whole brain has an integrative function, but also a single neuron itself.
+Electrophysiological and neurochemical mechanisms of learning that were later in the focus of examinations conducted in the Laboratory aimed to unravel the complexity of this mechanism [14,15].
+It became obvious that not only the whole brain, but the single neuron itself also, has an integrative function.

-Guided by experience and knowledge of older colleagues from neurophysiological laboratory, Prof. Nada Naumović's first field of research was microiontophoretic application of cycloheximide, actinomycin D, and acetylcholine, and their effect on the learning process and activity of neurons and on cortico-subcortical relations.
-These experiments were aimed at revealing how neurochemical processes regulate the electrogenesis in neurons and which new properties occur in the electrogenesis in the course of learning [16].
-As a young scientist, eager for new knowledge, she participated in a European training program in neural correlates of cognitive processes with presenting, as well as in her own scientific research.
-The essence of interest of Prof. Naumović during her investigation on the doctoral thesis was the examination of experimental atherosclerosis, cerebral ischemia, and influence of a specific calcium channel blocker (nimodipine) on their development and it's neuroprotective or neuromodulatory effect on brain activity [17, 18].
+Guided by experience and knowledge of older colleagues from neurophysiological laboratory, Prof. Nada Naumović's first field of research was microiontophoretic application of cycloheximide, actinomycin D and acetylcholine and their effect on learning process and activity of neurons and on cortico-subcortical relations.
+The objectives of these experiments aimed to reveal how neurochemical processes regulate the electrogenesis in neuron and which new properties occur in the electrogenesis in the course of learning [16].
+As young scientist, eager for new knowledge, she participated in European training program in neural correlates of cognitive processes with presenting as well her own scientific research.
+The essence of interest of Prof. Naumović during investigation on doctoral thesis was examination of experimental atherosclerosis, cerebral ischemia and influence of specific calcium channel blocker (nimodipine) on their development and it's neuroprotective or neuromodulatory effect on brain activity [17,18].
 Based on the findings obtained on experimental animals (rabbits), clinical studies were performed in patients following an ischemic type of stroke.
-The results showed that nimodipine, in addition to known effects, exhibits anti-atherogenic and neuroprotective effects [19].
+The results showed that nimodipine, in addition to known effects, exhibits an anti-aterogenic and neuroprotective effects [19].